maddenp/iotaa/README.md

     verbose logging
 ```

 Specifying positional arguments `m f hello 88` would call (task) function `f` in module `m`, passing in `str` argument `hello` and `int` argument `88`.
-The trailing `args` are parsed with Python's `json` library into Python objects and passed to `f` as its parameters.
+Positional `args` arguments are parsed with Python's `json` library into Python values and passed to `f` as its parameters.

 It is assumed that `m` is importable by Python due to being on `sys.path`, potentially via the `PYTHONPATH` environment variable.
-However, if `m` -- more likely specified as `m.py` or `/path/to/m.py` -- is a valid relative (to the current directory) or absolute path to a file, its parent is added by `iotaa` to `sys.path` so that it can be loaded.
+However, if `m` -- more likely specified as `m.py` or `/path/to/m.py` -- is a valid relative (to the current directory) or absolute path to a file, as a convenience its parent directory is automatically added by `iotaa` to `sys.path` so that it can be loaded.

 A task tree of arbitrary complexity defined in module `m` may be entered at any point by specifying the appropriate task function `f`.
-Only `f` and its children will be (recursively) processed, resulting in partial execution of a larger workflow graph.
+Only `f` and its children will be (recursively) processed, resulting in partial execution of a potentially larger workflow graph.

 ### Programmatic Use

 After installation, `import iotaa` for `from iotaa import ...` to access public members.
-See the above demo application for example use.
+See the demo application for example use.

 ### Dry-Run Mode

-Use the CLI `--dry-mode` switch (or call `dry_run()` programmatically) to run `iotaa` in a mode where no post-`yield` statements in task-function bodies are executed.
+Use the CLI `--dry-mode` switch (or call `dryrun()` programmatically) to run `iotaa` in a mode where no post-`yield` statements in task-function bodies are executed.
 When applications are written such that no state-changing statements precede the final `yield` statement, dry-mode will report the current condition of the workflow, pointing out pending requirements that block workflow progress.

 ## Helpers

 Several public helper callables are available in the `iotaa` module:

-- `asset()` creates an asset object, to be returned in a `dict` or `list` from task functions.
+- `asset()` creates an asset, to be returned in a `dict` or `list` from task functions.
+- `dryrun()` enables dry-run mode.
+- `ids()` takes a task object and returns a `dict` mapping integer indexes (if the task `yield`s its assets as a `list`) or `str` keys (if the task `yield`s its assets as a `dict`) to the `id` attributes of the assets.
-- `configure_logging()` configures Python's root logger to support `logging.info()` et al calls, which `iotaa` itself makes.
+- `logcfg()` configures Python's root logger to support `logging.info()` et al calls, which `iotaa` itself makes.
 It is called when the `iotaa` CLI is used, but could also be called by standalone applications with simple logging needs, which could then also make its own `logging` calls.
-- `dry_run()` enables dry-run mode.
-- `ids()` takes a task object and returns a `dict` mapping integer indexes (if the task `yield`s its assets as a `list`) or `str` keys (if the task `yield`s its assets as a `dict`) to the `id` attributes of the assets.
 - `run()` runs a command in a subshell -- functionality commonly needed in workflows.

 ## Development